JoeThorntonLab/site-specific-asr/README.md

 This repository contains the scripts, data, and results found in the paper:

-Muñiz Trejo, R, Y. Park & J. W. Thornton (2024).
-Robustness of ancestral sequence reconstruction to among-site model heterogeneity and epistasis
+Muñiz-Trejo, R, Y. Park & J. W. Thornton (2024).
+Robustness of ancestral sequence reconstruction to among-site evolutionary heterogeneity and epistasis

 This main directory contains a copy of the **DMSPhyloAA.py** script which was used to inform the site-specific models and obtain the ancestral reconstructions.
 The